mixedpuppy/webextension-scan/README.md

 ## updating schemas

-The report generator uses schemas from the mozilla code base.
-I'll update them here occassionaly, but if you need an update, you can get the files from the mozilla-central repository by first cloning that then running update.sh.  mozilla-central should be a sibling of your clone of this repository.
+The report generator uses schemas from the mozilla code base for each branch (nightly, aurora, beta, release).
+I'll update them here occasionally, but if you need an update, you can get the files from the mozilla-central repository by first cloning that then running update.sh.  mozilla-central should be a sibling of your clone of this repository.